cynthialmy/cynthialmy.github.io/_posts/2026-01-27-policy-aware-factuality-assessment.md

 The demo is live at [llm-misinformation.streamlit.app](https://llm-misinformation.streamlit.app/).
 You can paste in content, watch the agent pipeline in action, see the decision flow, and explore how different risk levels and policy interpretations lead to different outcomes.

 The full source code and architecture documentation are available in the repository at [github.com/cynthialmy/llm-decision-flow](https://github.com/cynthialmy/llm-decision-flow).
-It is designed to be inspectable and educational.

 ---